LinkedInLearning/gitops-foundations-env-2892009/argo/README.md

 4.  **ArgoCd** is the GitOps operator that runs in the cluster and applies the example manifests.
 You can download and install ArgoCd by following the tools [getting started guide][argo-start].

 ## Instructions
 This folder contains the example files for the ArgoCD demonstration.
-Prior to applying these manifests on the Kubernetes cluster with GitOps you will must build and store the container images into DockerHub using the [setup.sh][sh-setup] script.
+Prior to applying these manifests on the Kubernetes cluster with GitOps you will must build and store the container images into DockerHub using these [instructions][setup-instructions].

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.